Molly Bloom (author): Career

 In 2004, Bloom moved to Los Angeles and found work as a bartender.
-In 2004, Darin Feinstein, one of the co-owners of The Viper Room nightclub, was approached by actor Tobey Maguire about hosting a high-stakes poker game in the basement of the club.
+In 2004, Darin Feinstein, one of the co-owners of The Viper Room nightclub, was approached by actor Tobey Maguire about hosting a high-stakes poker game in the club's basement.
 Feinstein recruited Bloom to cater to the players and manage the game.
 In 2007, Bloom started her own business, registering Molly Bloom Inc. as an event and catering company to host poker tournaments.
 By 2008, the games had graduated to private homes and hotels like the Peninsula Beverly Hills, with hands going as high as $4 million.
-In addition to Maguire, many wealthy people, celebrities and sports figures were known to frequent the games including Leonardo DiCaprio, Alec Gores, Macaulay Culkin, Matt Damon, Ben Affleck, Alex Rodriguez, Nelly, Mary Kate Olsen, Ashley Olsen, Phil Ivey, Rick Salomon and Andy Beal.
+In addition to Maguire, wealthy people, celebrities, and sports figures were known to frequent the games, including Leonardo DiCaprio, Alec Gores, Macaulay Culkin, Matt Damon, Ben Affleck, Alex Rodriguez, Nelly, Mary-Kate Olsen, Ashley Olsen, Phil Ivey, Rick Salomon, and Andy Beal.
+Bloom was dubbed the "Poker Princess" by the tabloids for her game-hosting reputation in Los Angeles.
+Around 2009, she moved to New York where she began organizing games.

-The onset of the 2008 recession made underground poker games less common, and in 2009, Bloom moved to an Upper West Side high-rise near Manhattan's Lincoln Center.
-She began organizing games in a private apartment at the new Astor Place and suites at the Plaza Hotel, which used the same sophisticated dealing equipment used in casinos, and which were staffed by women hired from 1 Oak, an exclusive nightclub.
-However, Bloom had fewer contacts in New York, where raids on underground games prompted them to relocate to Long Island.
-As a result of this, Bloom attracted rich businessmen from Wall Street but also more disreputable gamblers whose bids were significantly smaller than those in Los Angeles.
-In June 2010, Bloom was served with a $116,133 tax lien for failing to pay appropriate taxes on her New York events.

-Arrest and sentencing

-In 2011, one of Bloom's games in Los Angeles was shut down as part of a bankruptcy investigation into a Ponzi scheme run by Bradley Ruderman, one of the players.
-Bloom, who had received money from Ruderman as part of the game, was accused of receiving $473,000 from Ruderman's bank to settle his debts and sued by the bankruptcy trustee for $473,200, but she denied that she was involved in organizing illegal gambling.
-Bank records showed 19 transfers to Bloom in 2007 and 2008 for amounts up to $57,500.
+In 2011, one of the games Bloom had been associated with in Los Angeles became part of a bankruptcy investigation into a Ponzi scheme run by Bradley Ruderman.
+After Ruderman's conviction, bankruptcy trustees discovered that he had been using the fraudulent hedge fund to pay gambling debts to Bloom and a number of players.
+The trustees sued those involved, seeking the return of at least $1.5 million.
+No criminal charges were pursued.